Program Requirements and Opportunities

 - One course in Environmental Health (4 credits)

-- One course in Statistics (4 credits)
+- One course in Statistics or Data Analytics (4 credits)

 The courses are designed to provide trainees with a foundation in Biogeoscience, Environmental Health, and Statistics across topics that span air, water, and climate.
 The Colloquium, typically taught in the fall semester, includes presentations by participating faculty and speakers from outside Boston University followed by an intensive reading and discussion period.
 This course is a keystone in interdisciplinary training as it highlights the inter-departmental linkages and introduces new trainees to faculty research at Boston University and elsewhere.
 Applied Research Methods, typically taught in the spring semester, focuses on an in-depth analysis of an emerging urban challenge.
 This course teaches trainees how to disseminate and organize information from the primary literature, develop basic data synthesis techniques, and prepare a paper or report.
-The specific topic varies from year to year.

-- Introductory Workshop
+- Introductory Workshop for new trainees

 - Urban Governance Series